perillo/zig-tty-test-data/README.md

 branch of the Zig compiler, for the current platform.

 To run the docker container, use the command `./make run`.
-The container is configured with bind mounts to the `src` and `data` directory in the zig-tty-test-data project root.
+The container is configured with bind mounts to the `src` and `data` directory in the working directory.

 ### TODO